unahouExosite/docs/coap/README.md

 ### Responses
 * 2.04 Changed: The value has been written.
 * 4.01 Unauthorized: The given CIK couldn't be used to authenticate.
-* 4.04 Not Found: The given alias couldn't be found.
+* 4.03 Forbidden: The given alias couldn't be accesses with the given CIK.

 ##Read